 Solid: Cylindrical, cubic, complex

-Lost foam casting is most useful in producing complicated casting assemblies for automotive parts like cylinder heads, weldments, etc. Cast iron, aluminum alloys, steels, nickel, and in some cases stainless steel and copper alloys are cast in this process.
+It is a process most useful in producing complicated casting assemblies for automotive parts like cylinder heads, weldments, etc. Cast iron, aluminum alloys, steels, nickel, and in some cases stainless steel and copper alloys are cast in this process.

 We have an arsenal of technology, including computer simulations, specialized foam materials, and automated machines which we can deploy as the situation dictates.